Site Plans - Unincorporated Area

 - Conceptual site plan

-- If landscape retrofit, applicant should bring a copy of the original site plan, which may be obtained from the Permitting, Licensing and Consumer Protection Division, located on the 1st floor, Government Center West, 1 North University Drive, Plantation.
+- If landscape retrofit, applicant should bring a copy of the original site plan, which may be obtained from the Environmental Licensing and Building Permitting Division, located on the 1st floor, Government Center West, 1 North University Drive, Plantation.

 Mandatory Pre-Application Conference